Don Fanucci: In the original novel and The Godfather Part II

-After the meeting, Vito follows Fanucci through the Feast of Saint Rocco and then, via the rooftops, to his apartment down the street.
+After the meeting, Vito follows Fanucci through the Feast of Saint Roch and then, via the rooftops, to his apartment down the street.
 Letting himself in through a rooftop doorway, he descends to Fanucci's apartment and partially unscrews a lightbulb to hide his presence.
 When Fanucci arrives and fixes the bulb, Vito shoots him three times, the sounds of gunfire masked by the carnival outside and by a rolled-up towel Vito uses as a makeshift silencer.
 After completing the hit, Vito retrieves the money that Fanucci had taken earlier, smashes the gun into pieces, dumps them down several chimneys on the rooftop of Fanucci's apartment building, and returns unnoticed to the Feast.

 Because the hit was carried out on Vito's own initiative and because he was the only one of the three not cowed by Fanucci, Vito moves from being equal partners with Tessio and Clemenza to being the uncontested boss of their operation.
 Vito, with Clemenza and Tessio as his lieutenants and Genco Abbandando as his consigliere, gradually takes over the neighborhood and opens a legitimate business, Genco Olive Oil Company (named after Abbandando), to serve as a front for their illegal dealings.
 Because Vito treats the residents with a great deal more respect than Fanucci had, he soon earns the neighborhood's loyalty.
 Since Fanucci was not well-liked by the police, his murder is not properly investigated and is eventually written off as an assassination committed by a rival gangster.
 Owing to his clean record, Vito is never suspected, though the common knowledge that he is responsible for Fanucci's death increases his reputation for toughness when it is needed.

 Unbeknownst to Vito, his young son Sonny witnesses his father on the rooftop of Fanucci's apartment seconds after the Don's murder.
 Vito later learns this after Sonny reveals it to him at age 16 after being nearly caught by the police for armed robbery.
 It is this revelation that results in Sonny becoming a formal member of the Corleone crime family.
 This is not mentioned in the film, however.